stefanZorcic/scaling-book/tpus.md

   - name: What Is a TPU?
   - name: TPU Networking
   - name: Key Takeaways
+  - subsections:
+    - name: TPU Specs
   - name: Worked Problems
   - name: Appendix
   - subsections:
     - name: "Appendix A: More on TPU internals"
-    - name: "Appendix B: All about GPUs"
-    - name: "Appendix C: How does a systolic array work?"
+    - name: "Appendix B: How does a systolic array work?"

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.